gopi-suvanam/scribbler-website/learn/index.md

 ---
-title: Learn JavaScript in 10 Easy Lessons
+title: Learn Foundations of JavaScript in 10 Easy Lessons
 description: This is course in JavaScript in 10 lessons with easy to use interactive workbooks.
 show_in_menu: false
 ---

-# JavaScript Basics Lesson Plan

 ## Lesson 1: Introduction to JavaScript
 - Overview of JavaScript and its role in web development